Sea surface temperature: Tropical cyclones

 Ocean temperature of at least 26.5°C (79.7°F) spanning through at minimum a 50-metre depth is one of the precursors needed to maintain a tropical cyclone (a type of mesocyclone).
 These warm waters are needed to maintain the warm core that fuels tropical systems.
 This value is well above 16.1 °C (60.9 °F), the long term global average surface temperature of the oceans.
 However, this requirement can be considered only a general baseline because it assumes that the ambient atmospheric environment surrounding an area of disturbed weather presents average conditions.
 Tropical cyclones have intensified when SSTs were slightly below this standard temperature.

 Tropical cyclones are known to form even when normal conditions are not met.
 For example, cooler air temperatures at a higher altitude (e.g., at the 500 hPa level, or 5.9 km) can lead to tropical cyclogenesis at lower water temperatures, as a certain lapse rate is required to force the atmosphere to be unstable enough for convection.
 In a moist atmosphere, this lapse rate is 6.5 °C/km, while in an atmosphere with less than 100% relative humidity, the required lapse rate is 9.8 °C/km.

 At the 500 hPa level, the air temperature averages −7 °C (18 °F) within the tropics, but air in the tropics is normally dry at this height, giving the air room to wet-bulb, or cool as it moistens, to a more favorable temperature that can then support convection.
 A wet-bulb temperature at 500 hPa in a tropical atmosphere of -13.2 C is required to initiate convection if the water temperature is 26.5 C, and this temperature requirement increases or decreases proportionally by 1 °C in the sea surface temperature for each 1 °C change at 500 hpa.

 Inside a cold cyclone, 500 hPa temperatures can fall as low as -30 C, which can initiate convection even in the driest atmospheres.
 This also explains why moisture in the mid-levels of the troposphere, roughly at the 500 hPa level, is normally a requirement for development.
 However, when dry air is found at the same height, temperatures at 500 hPa need to be even colder as dry atmospheres require a greater lapse rate for instability than moist atmospheres.
 At heights near the tropopause, the 30-year average temperature (as measured in the period encompassing 1961 through 1990) was −77 °C (−132 °F).
-A recent example of a tropical cyclone that maintained itself over cooler waters was Epsilon of the 2005 Atlantic hurricane season.
+One example of a tropical cyclone maintaining itself over cooler waters was Epsilon late in the 2005 Atlantic hurricane season.